electricbookworks/electric-book-workflow/guide/05-classes.md

 ## The edition suffix

-If you want to produce more than one print edition of a book from the same source file, you can't use the same classes that affect text-flow – like `.tighten`, for instance – in both editions, because the text will flow differently in each edition.
+If you want to produce more than one print edition of a book from the same source file, you can't use the same classes that affect text-flow – like `.tighten-1`, for instance – in both editions, because the text will flow differently in each edition.

 Our workflow has a way to manage that.
 In the print CSS file, you can specify an edition suffix.
 For instance, if you're producing a schools edition of a book, you might make your suffix `-schools-edn`.
 That suffix will be appended to the end of certain class names for that stylesheet.
-The default `.tighten` class will become `.tighten-schools-edn` in your final print CSS.
+The default `.tighten-1` class will become `.tighten-1-schools-edn` in your final print CSS.

-(It's a good idea to start a suffix with a hyphen, to keep your output CSS neat.)
+(It's a good idea to start a suffix with a hyphen and use all lowercase letters, to keep your output CSS neat.
+Never use spaces.)

 Only some classes are affected – see the table above for which ones.
 The most important are the classes used for tightening and loosening letter-spacing, which are mostly used to control widows and orphans in print layout.

-In your markdown, then, you'd use `{:.tighten-schools-edn}` instead of `{:.tighten}`, and that class will then only have an effect on your schools edition.
-If you had another edition, say a professional edition with a `-prof-edn` suffix, you'd use a `{:.tighten-prof-edn}` tag in the markdown.
+In your markdown, then, you'd use `{:.tighten-1-schools-edn}` instead of `{:.tighten-1}`, and that class will then only have an effect on your schools edition.
+If you had another edition, say a large-print edition with a `-large-print` suffix, you'd use a `{:.tighten-1-large-print}` tag in the markdown.
 These would match the classes automatically generated in each edition's CSS.

 Of course, one element can carry both classes.
-For instance, you might end up with a paragraph tagged with `{:.tighten-schools-edn .tighten-prof-edn}`.
+For instance, you might end up with a paragraph tagged with `{:.tighten-1-schools-edn .tighten-1-large-print}`.
 That paragraph would then be tightened in both print layouts.

+## Deprecated classes

+Early versions of the EBW used the following classes, which are no longer supported:

+* `shrink`
+* `tighten`, `tight`, `x-tight`, `xx-tight`, `xxx-tight`
+* `loosen`, `loose`, `x-loose`